dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/project-structure/key-modules.md

 - **geolocation.py**: Uses AWS location services to provide geolocation capabilities.
 - **logging_manager.py**: Manages logging configurations, storing logs as needed for AWS services.

-## Integrations Module
+# API and Integrations Module

 ### Description

-Handles external data integrations, particularly with Spotify and Ticketmaster, providing relevant data for recommendations and event information.
+This module manages data communication both within the project (frontend and backend interactions) and with external APIs (e.g., Spotify, Ticketmaster).
+It includes the setup for API endpoints defined within each app (such as `artist_recommendation`, `concert_performance`) and manages integrations for retrieving and processing data from external sources.

 ### Key Components

+- **Endpoints**: Defines API routes across various apps for internal data management, handling data for artist recommendations, event management, concert performance, and marketing tools.
+- **api_manager.py**: A parent class that generalizes API setup, handling authentication, token management, and request processing for external services.
+Requires the base url for your API, an optional authentication type (i.e. Basic or Bearer), and any optional API credentials formatted in two string parameter dictionary where the keys might be something like [client_id, client_secret].
+Has an authenticate method to authenticate your API connection based on authentication type (if specified).
+Has get_oath_token method which retrieves the oauth token using any client credentials.
+Has a refresh_token method to refresh the token if the current one is expired or invalid (for the APIs with temporary access tokens).
-- **spotify_data_manager.py**: Manages data retrieval from Spotify for artist data.
+- **spotify_data_manager.py**: Manages data retrieval and updates from Spotify, providing artist data for recommendations and analytics.
-- **ticketmaster_to_csv.py**: Manages Ticketmaster data for event and ticket information.
+- **ticketmaster_to_csv.py**: Manages data retrieval from Ticketmaster, used for event listings and ticket information.

 ---

-These templates are structured to help you organize content based on each module's function and purpose, making it easier to document and maintain.